 The Personnel Committee is responsible for the management of staff who work for the Council, for recruitment, conducting appraisals, handling grievance and complaints, etc.

-Comprises of The Chairman of the Council, and two Councillors.
+Comprises of The Chairman of the Council, Councillors Liggins and Cook.

 Witherley Parish Council Standing Orders

 Standing Orders (PDF, 437 Kb)